 This course provides specialized instruction in various areas related to the welding industry.
 Emphasis is placed on meeting students' needs in the safe operation of basic metal machining processes using; lathe, milling machine, and drill presses for preparation of welding coupons.
-Prerequisite: As required by College

 This course allows the student to plan, execute, and present results of individual projects in welding.
 Emphasis is placed on enhancing skill attainment in the welding field.
 The student will be able to demonstrate and apply competencies identified and agreed upon between the student and instructor.
-Prerequisite: As required by College